tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 the deployment.
 This is just a motivating example, but it would also be possible to split bigger configurations into `production.nix` and `development.nix` which both import settings from `generic.nix`.
 The best solution is the one that works best for your setup and requirements.
 The very fact that there are now different options to pick from is an advantage over being restricted to a bunch of YAML files.

-Creating a json output which can be fed into `kubectl` can be created using `kubenix.buildResources`:
+Of course `kubectl` still expects JSON or YAML as input. `kubenix.buildResources` translates the nix based configuration to JSON, ready to be consumed by `kubectl`:

 ```nix
 buildConfig = t: kubenix.buildResources { configuration = import ./configuration.nix { type = t; }; };